Vortex-ROV/TCU-Code/README.md

 # Topside Control Unit (TCU) Code Repository

 Welcome to the repository for the Topside Control Unit (TCU) of Vortex ROV!
-This README will guide you through the prerequisites, file structure, and rules of the TCU software development.
+This README will guide you through the prerequisites and file structure of the TCU software.

 ## Table of Contents